stefanspringer1/SwiftProposals/NNNN-extending-optional-chains-for-loops.md

 As already explained in the motivation section, this code is cleaner than the one that ensures a non-optional sequence by adding an `if let` statement: it is more easily understandable what the things are that we want to iterate through.

 At this point we answer possible objections against the proposed solution.
-Another objection could be the existence of suitable alternatives, see the section about the alternatives below.
+Another objection could be the existence of a suitable alternative, see the section about the alternatives below.

 ### Objections from the rejection of proposal SE-0231